savila/HALOGEN/examples/README.md

   hmf.icrar.org.

-As set up, the output of the run will go into the ``output/`` subdirectory, and will contain a single density field snapshot, in GADGET format, at z=0.
+As set up, the output of the run will go into the ``output/`` subdirectory, and will contain a density field snapshot, in GADGET format, at z=0.

 Running standalone HALOGEN